Tomorrow's Harvest

-Tomorrow's Harvest is the fourth studio album by Scottish electronic music duo Boards of Canada, released on 10 June 2013 by Warp.
-The duo began composing and recording the album following the release of The Campfire Headphase in 2005 and the expansion of their studio at Hexagon Sun near the Pentland Hills.
+Tomorrow's Harvest is the fourth studio album by Scottish electronic music duo Boards of Canada, released on 4 June 2013 by Warp.
+The duo began composing and recording following the release of The Campfire Headphase in 2005 and the expansion of their studio at Hexagon Sun near the Pentland Hills.
 They continued recording intermittently until late 2012, when large parts of the album were recorded.
-Influenced by film soundtracks from the 1970s and 1980s, Tomorrow's Harvest features a more menacing and foreboding tone than the duo’s previous works, highlighting themes of isolation and decay.
+Influenced by film soundtracks from the 1970s and 1980s, Tomorrow's Harvest features a more menacing and foreboding tone, with themes of isolation and decay.

-Tomorrow's Harvests announcement was surrounded by a cryptic marketing campaign that began on Record Store Day 2013, with the release of an unannounced non-album single that featured part of an unidentified code.
-A further five codes were released interim through various media and culminated in users gaining access to a new website containing information about the upcoming release.
+Tomorrow's Harvest was promoted with a cryptic marketing campaign that began on Record Store Day 2013, with the release of an unannounced non-album single that featured part of an unidentified code.
+A further five codes were released interim through various media and culminated in users gaining access to a new website with information about the album.

 Background

 Following the release of The Campfire Headphase (2005), Boards of Canada members Marcus Eoin and Mike Sandison "took some time out, and spent some time travelling."
 The duo expanded their recording studio at Hexagon Sun near Pentland Hills, south-west of Edinburgh, Scotland and "begun sketching out things" for Tomorrow's Harvest.
 Eoin revealed that "some of the early sketches" for the album were done in rural New Zealand.

-The recording sessions for Tomorrow's Harvest began immediately following the release of The Campfire Headphase in 2005, however, in an interview with The Guardian, Marcus Eoin claimed that the band "got heavily into tying it all up [in 2012]."
-The sessions were held at the band's own recording studio, Hexagon Sun near Pentland Hills, Scotland.
+The recording sessions for Tomorrow's Harvest began immediately following the release of The Campfire Headphase in 2005; however, in an interview with The Guardian, Marcus Eoin claimed that the band "got heavily into tying it all up [in 2012]."
+The sessions were held at the band's own recording studio, Hexagon Sun near Pentland Hills, south of the Edinburgh city metro area, Scotland.
 Describing the sessions, Eoin said he and Sandison "definitely prefer working away from the city because there's a timeless thing in our environment.
 In an urban setting you can't really escape being reminded of the current year, and music fashions and so on."

 During the recording sessions, Boards of Canada used a wide range of vintage hardware and equipment, including an effects unit "that cost [Eoin and Sandison] a lot of time and road miles to source."
 The band used minimal amounts of drum machine and samplers and used "real live drumming and percussion", which was later "woven into the rhythm tracks."
 The recording process also included Eoin and Sandison "throw[ing] tracks back and forward at each other."
 Speaking of the process, Sandison said that "sometimes we jam the core idea down as a take, or one of us will start something and hand it over, and vice-versa.
 There isn't really one method or any particular strength for either of us because it changes from track to track.
 We both write melodies but at the same time we're both technicians in some way, so the process is quite unpredictable and messy."